-Project timeline: Framing will start this month, staggered certificates of occupancy this summer, project completed this summer and in September.
-15 units are “net zero energy” with solar power and energy efficient features.
+Project timeline: Framing will start this month, staggered certificates of occupancy this summer, project completed this summer and ready for occupancy in September.
+He noted that 15 units are “net zero energy” with solar power and energy efficient features.

-existing community garden to a new location on the property.
+The existing community garden will be moved to a new location on the property.
 An Eagle Scout is organizing it.
-ADNC allocated money to the project.
+ADNC allocated CDBG money to the project.

 Public Safety

-Lavette, president of NW
+Lavette Carpenter, past president (and current volunteer) of COPS NW announced the following:

-Dump passes from Audubon Downriver Neighborhood Council and the Northwest Neighborhood Council will be distributed in April, June, September and October
+Dump passes from Audubon Downriver Neighborhood Council and the Northwest Neighborhood Council will be distributed in April, June, September and October.

 Shred Day at COPS NW on April 27th from 11am-2pm

-Night Out Against Crime: encourag each neighborhood to have a party on August 7th.
+Night Out Against Crime: encourages each neighborhood to have a block party on August 7th.
 Official party will be at Shadle Park on August 11th.

-Patty Jones, residentullying incident was reported on Facebook.
+Patty Jones, resident, spoke about a bullying incident that was reported on Facebook.
 Incident occurred at Finch Elementary outside of school hours.
 Stacy Boyd, school resource officer, met the boys.
-Neighborhood Council discussed recommendations of COPS and Finch Elementary staff for managing future incidents. f you see a bullying incident or a crime in progress: call the police 911 If it has already happened call Crime check, 456-2233.
+Neighborhood Council discussed recommendations of COPS and Finch Elementary staff for managing future incidents.
+If you see a bullying incident or a crime in progress: call the police or 911 immediately.
+If it has already happened, call Crime check, 456-2233.
 Write down the incident number.
-Take pictures, tell the troublemakers to stop if you feel safe doing this.
+Take pictures, and tell the troublemakers to stop, if you feel safe doing this.
 Keep a safe distance and stay calm.
 Follow up by calling the Shadle COP Shop, 625-3336.
 Talk to Neighborhood Resource Officer Doug Strosahl and give him any incident numbers on previous calls you've completed.
 Doug will build a case file for every perpetrator.
 Contact school resource officers if incident occurs on school property, but always call 911 or Crime Check as well.
 The Finch SRO is Stacy Boyd, and the Shadle HS SRO is Doug Clark.

 Next Board Meeting: April 12th